Pak Noja: Biography

+Views

 Statements on China

-In 2009, he made the remark that the "Korean economy will be annexed by the Chinese economic zone within 5–10 years".
+In 2009, Pak remarked that the "Korean economy will be annexed by the Chinese economic zone within 5–10 years".
 The Korean left responded critically to this claim, but Pak went on to clarify his thesis.
 According to his column, "it is not proper, I just said inescapable".

 Moreover, he supported the Chinese government with respect to Liu Xiaobo's Nobel Peace Prize.
 Pak criticized Liu Xiaobo as a "follower of Western countries" and "a supporter of colonialism in China".
 According to Pak, "the process of democratization in China is not only elite, but also working-class".

 Pak suggests that Liu's support in his Charter 08 of 'legislative democracy' and the 'protection of private property' raises doubts on whether "Liu Xiaobo wants a 'non-communist, dictatorial China' or a 'worker-friendly China'".
 Pak claims that "true reform must be undertaken by the working class".

+Pak is critical about China's policy on Uyghur.
+In a column written in 2019 he argued "Policies against the Uyghur people, whose right to survive is threatened, are reminiscent of the national annihilation measures that the Korean people experienced at the end of the Japanese colonial period."

+Statement about Ukraine War

+He criticized some South Korean left nationalists for supporting the Russian invasion of Ukraine.
+In his column in the Hankyoreh, he argued, "The courage that Ukrainian citizens are demonstrating in their struggle against aggression will long provide inspiration for Russians, too!"
+He supports South Korea accepting Ukraine refugees however he is against South Korea's involvement in the conflict.

+About Hamas-Israel War

+He criticized Benjamin Netanyahu as a war criminal like Putin that should be punished and Israel is a criminal state that commits genocide worthy of being found guilty in an international court but he criticized some of the leftists in South Korea support Hamas.
+He said "Is this thoughtless siding with the far-right group Hamas really helpful in creating peace?"